Towards Understanding the Generalizability of Delayed Stochastic Gradient Descent: Generalization error of delayed stochastic gradient descent

 \section{Generalization error of delayed stochastic gradient descent}

-According to Lemma \ref{lem:1} and the average stability \eqref{avg_stab_sgd}, the generalization error is followed by estimating the coefficients of the power series $\bm{\pi}(x)$, which is defined in \eqref{def:pi}.
-Inspired by \cite[Lemma 1]{arjevani2020tight}, we can obtain the subsequent lemma to bound $\|[x^{t}]\bm{\pi}(x)\|$.
-Then we are ready to present the generalization error of delayed SGD, including the convex and strongly convex quadratic objectives.
-All the proof details are included in the Appendixs. \begin{lemma} Let Assumption \ref{amp:1} holds and the learning rate $\eta \in (0, 1/\mu\tau]$.
+According to Lemma \ref{lem:1} and the average stability \eqref{avg_stab_sgd}, we need to estimate the coefficients of the power series $\bm{\pi}(x)$ to determine the constants $p_{i}, q_{i}$ in inequality \eqref{pq}.
+Inspired by \cite[Lemma 1]{arjevani2020tight}, we establish the subsequent lemma to bound $\|[x^{t}]\bm{\pi}(x)\|$ and $\|\sqrt{\mathbf{A}}[x^{t}]\bm{\pi}(x)\|$.
+Then, we are ready to present the generalization error of delayed SGD, including the convex and strongly convex quadratic objectives.
+All the proof details are included in the Supplementary materials. \begin{lemma} Let Assumption \ref{amp:1} holds and the learning rate $\eta \in (0, 1/\mu\tau]$.
 Then the $t$-th coefficient of the power series $\bm{\pi}(x)$ satisfies $\|[x^{t}]\bm{\pi}(x)\|\leq 1$ for any $t\geq0$.
 Furthermore, if $\eta \in (0, 1/20\mu(\tau+1)]$, we have

 where $t_0=(\tau+1)\ln(2(\tau+1))$ and $a_{j}$ is the $j$-th eigenvalue of the positive semi-definite matrix $\mathbf{A}$. \end{lemma} \begin{theorem} Let Assumptions \ref{amp:1}-\ref{amp:3} hold, and the learning rate $\eta \in (0, 1/20\mu(\tau+1)]$, then the generalization error (or average stability) of delayed SGD after $T$ iterations satisfies